medwatt/gmid/README.md

 # Mosplot

-**Mosplot** is a Python framework for analog circuit design based on the **$\mathrm{gm}/I_D$ methodology**.
-It characterizes MOS transistors through circuit simulation, provides design charts derived from the resulting data, and performs automated multicorner sizing of complete circuits.
+Mosplot is a Python framework for analog circuit design using the gm/ID methodology.
+It characterizes MOS transistors by simulation, builds design charts from the resulting data, and sizes complete circuits automatically across process corners.

 ![Examples of charts produced with Mosplot](docs/figures/overview.svg)

-## Overview

-The framework consists of three components.
+The flow has three parts.

-### 1. Lookup table generation

-A DC sweep over channel length and terminal voltages is performed with **ngspice**, **HSPICE**, or **Spectre**.
-The operating-point parameters of the device (drain current, transconductances, output conductance, and capacitances) are stored in a single lookup table.
-One table is generated per technology and process corner.
+**Lookup table generation.** A DC sweep over length and terminal voltages is run with **ngspice**, **HSPICE**, or **Spectre**.
+The operating-point parameters (drain current, transconductances, output conductance, capacitances) are saved to one table per technology and corner.
+See [lookup table generation](docs/lookup_tables.md).

-The simulator configuration, sweep definition, supported parameters, and generation of corner tables are described in [Lookup table generation](docs/lookup_tables.md).

-### 2. Design charts

-The conventional $\mathrm{gm}/I_D$ design flow is supported directly.
-Current density, transit frequency, intrinsic gain, or any user-defined expression can be plotted against $\mathrm{gm}/I_D$ for each channel length, and exact values at any operating point are obtained by interpolation on the lookup table.
+**Design charts.** Current density, transit frequency, intrinsic gain, or any user expression can be plotted against gm/ID for each length, and exact values at an operating point are obtained by interpolation on the table.
+See [design charts](docs/plotting.md).

 ```python
 nmos = Mosfet(lookup_table=lookup_table, mos="nmos", vbs=0.0, vds=0.6)